-St. Mark Catholic Church was located at 3500 Montgomery Road in the Evanston neighborhood of Cincinnati, Ohio.
-The parish was dedicated to the Missionaries of the Precious Blood, and during its first fifty years, there were 24 priestly vocations, which included one bishop, two religious brothers and 36 religious sisters.2 St. Mark closed in 2010.
+St. Mark Catholic Church, located in Cincinnati, Ohio, was dedicated to the Missionaries of the Precious Blood.
+During its first fifty years, there were 24 priestly vocations, which included one bishop, two religious brothers and 36 religious sisters.2 St. Mark closed in 2010.

 It was commonplace in the late 19th century and early 20th century to run across boundary disputes and accusations of parish raids, which only intensified tensions in the relationship between the archbishop and the clergy.
 In the midst of the disputes, which involved the Precious Blood priests and the secular clergy, some parishes – especially those in the basin of Cincinnati, were seeing deep congregation drops as more parishioners moved to the emerging suburbs.7 In 1904, the Previous Blood Order priests expressed interest in establishing a parish in the Evanston neighborhood, a newer middle-class suburb where there were over one-hundred Catholic families, many of Polish and German descent.1 2 Moeller gave them permission on the condition that they relinquish some of the other locations they had in the archdiocese.
 The following year, permission was granted to establish St. Mark.9